 Finally, the acknowledgments are problematic because while they imply that descendants of European settlers must atone for their past, Canada now has millions of refugees and immigrants who came after the original wave of European settlement.
 What about them?
 Are they the oppressed minority struggling to survive in a new land, or are they a new wave of oppressors on stolen land?

 The hour is getting late.
-The economic and social devastation described above continues unopposed partly because people have been brainwashed into thinking every social problem is rooted in identity politics, as illustrated by the example of the land acknowledgments.
+The economic and social devastation described above continues unopposed partly because people have been trained to think every social problem is rooted in identity politics, as illustrated by the example of the land acknowledgments.
 As Martin Luther King noted near the end of his life, the struggle for racial equality had to shift to a broad concern with fighting against poverty, war and the nuclear arms race.
 Real solutions involve recognizing our common humanity and common interest in restoring the commons.
 Without resorting to a simplistic dichotomy that pits preconceived notions of capitalism against preconceived notions of socialism, we could think like the Hawaiian monarchs did when they endeavored to create the political economy that was the most just and appropriate for their circumstances.

 Gavan Daws, Shoal of Time: A History of the Hawaiian Islands (University of Hawaii Press, 1968), p.
 128.